-- A full "step-up in basis" for inherited property at death to fair market value. - The federal estate, gift and GST tax rates continue to be 40%. - The "portability" of the estate tax exemption remains federally, but still is not available for purposes of New York State estate tax.
-Portability allows the unused, unified gift and estate tax exemption amount of the first spouse to die to be preserved for use by the surviving spouse, if an election is made on the deceased spouse's estate tax return (Form 706). - The gift tax annual exclusion amount increased to \$15,000 per recipient (\$30,000 per recipient when spouses elect to split gifts).
+- The federal estate, gift and GST tax rates continue to be 40%. - The "portability" of the estate tax exemption remains federally, but still is not available for purposes of New York State estate tax.
+Portability allows the unused, unified gift and estate tax exemption amount of the first spouse to die to be preserved for use by the surviving spouse, if an election is made on the deceased spouse's estate tax return (Form 706). - The gift tax annual exclusion amount increased to \$16,000 per recipient (\$32,000 per recipient when spouses elect to split gifts).